Jennings-Clerke baronets

-The Jennings-Clerke Baronetcy, of Duddlestone Hall in the County of Shropshire, was a title in the Baronetage of Great Britain.
-It was created on 26 October 1774 for Philip Jennings-Clerke, Member of Parliament for Totnes.
-The title became extinct on the death of his son Sir Charles Philip Jennings, 2nd Baronet, who died just a few months after his father in 1788.
+The Jennings-Clerke baronetcy, of Duddlestone Hall in the County of Shropshire, was a title in the Baronetage of Great Britain.
+It was created on 26 October 1774 for Philip Jennings-Clerke, originally Philip Jennings, Member of Parliament for Totnes.
+The title became extinct on the death of his son Sir Charles Philip Jennings, 2nd Baronet, who died a few months after his father in 1788.